jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 :::caution SBCs (Single Board Computers)

 Most SBCs use low powered chipsets, often with less than ideal driver support from the chipset vendors.
 They are generally too slow for a good experience and/or have broken hardware acceleration support.
-Please avoid using SBCs such as Raspberry Pis (Including newer Raspberry Pi 5 Models) to run Jellyfin.
+Please avoid using SBCs such as Raspberry Pis (Including newer Raspberry Pi 5 Models) to run Jellyfin. **One exception** is that the **Rockchip RK3588/3588S SoC based SBCs** provide excellent transcoding speed and power efficiency - H.264/HEVC up to 1080p@480fps or 4k@120fps transcoding with **single-digit** power consumption in watts.
+Another bonus is that it has **10-bit H.264 (High10) and AV1 decoding** support.

 :::